arberiii/my-expenses/README.md

 # my-expenses
-An AngularJs app that manages your expenses.
-It's for one user so in future we should develope this.
+An SPA AngularJs app that manages your expenses.
+For the moment it doesn't support users feature.
 As front-end framework I used Foundation

 ## [Live demo](https://expenses-c1a2d.firebaseapp.com)